MicrosoftDocs/azure-dev-docs/articles/java/ee/how-to-configure-passwordless-datasource.md

   - If you're using a local install, sign in with Azure CLI by using the [az login](/cli/azure/reference-index#az-login) command.
 To finish the authentication process, follow the steps displayed in your terminal.
 See [Sign in with Azure CLI](/cli/azure/authenticate-azure-cli) for other sign-in options.
   - When you're prompted, install Azure CLI extensions on first use.
 For more information about extensions, see [Use extensions with Azure CLI](/cli/azure/azure-cli-extensions-overview).
   - Run [az version](/cli/azure/reference-index?#az-version) to find the version and dependent libraries that are installed.
 To upgrade to the latest version, run [az upgrade](/cli/azure/reference-index?#az-upgrade).
 - Ensure the Azure identity you use to sign in and complete this article has either the [Owner](/azure/role-based-access-control/built-in-roles#owner) role in the current subscription or the [Contributor](/azure/role-based-access-control/built-in-roles#contributor) and [User Access Administrator](/azure/role-based-access-control/built-in-roles#user-access-administrator) roles in the current subscription.
-For an overview of Azure roles, see [What is Azure role-based access control (Azure RBAC)?](/azure/role-based-access-control/overview) For details on the specific roles required by Java EE marketplace offers, see [Azure built-in roles](/azure/role-based-access-control/built-in-roles).
+For an overview of Azure roles, see [What is Azure role-based access control (Azure RBAC)?](/azure/role-based-access-control/overview) For details on the specific roles required by Oracle WebLogic marketplace offers, see [Azure built-in roles](/azure/role-based-access-control/built-in-roles).

 ## Create a resource group